Chapter 16:

 Nadia chucked the kunai through the window in frustration.

-She looked up again, and saw the flag that previously covered the horse.
+She looked at the broken window and then turned her head to see the flag that previously covered the horse.

 “Kitezh, you’re going to hate me again, but trust me on this,” Nadia said.